Rhosrobin

 The village was served briefly by its own railway station, Rhosrobin Halt, which was actually situated in Pandy, opposite what is now known as the Pandy Business Park.
 The Halt was opened in 1932 by the Great Western Railway Co. and closed in October 1947.
 Very little remains of the structure, which was used mainly by colliers who worked at the large Gresford Colliery nearby.

-Continuing along the B5425, the former St Peter's Church building remains but is now a vets and the old Rhosrobin School, which had more recently seen service as a commercial laundry, has now been demolished to make way for a new housing development called St. Peter's Close.
+Continuing along the B5425, the former St Peter's Church building remains but is now a veterinary practice and the old Rhosrobin School, which had more recently seen service as a commercial laundry, has now been demolished to make way for a new housing development called St. Peter's Close.
 The old school bell moved with the laundry company to its new premises on Llay Industrial Estate.

 A murder was committed in Rhosrobin on Monday, 10 November 1902 when William Hughes shot his wife Jane Hannah Hughes.
 William Hughes was a native of Denbigh and served for many years in the Cheshire Regiment in India under the British Raj.
 On his return to Britain he worked as a collier in the Wrexham area.
 He married Jane Hannah Williams, his first cousin, in 1892.
 They separated in 1901 and Hughes was subsequently sentenced to three months in Shrewsbury prison for "family desertion".
 He was released on 6 November 1902 and on the 10th of the month he called upon his wife who by then was housekeeper to a Mr Tom Maddocks, a collier who was widowed with three children.
 When she came to the door Hughes discharged both barrels of a shotgun into her body from close range.

 Hughes was tried at Denbigh Assizes in January 1903 and despite pleas of insanity the jury took just ten minutes to find him guilty of murder.
 At 8 a.m. on Tuesday 17 February 1903 William Hughes, 42, was executed on the gallows at Ruthin Gaol.
 Hughes is believed to be the only man to have been hanged at the Gaol.